mucommander/mucommander/package/readme.txt

 - The timeout for showing 'quick search' results is configurable via the 'Preferences' dialog.
 - Set alternative keyboard shortcuts that don't require numeric keypad for Mark/Unmark actions.
 - The configuration of the last file search is restored (from 'snapshot.xml') on startup.
-- Enable uploads of files that are bigger than 2GB to NFS share.
 - The 'Contents' field in the 'Properties' dialog includes hidden files only when the filter 'Show hidden files' is set.

 Localization: